 This exotic meats restaurant is quite possibly the strangest dining experience I’ve ever had.
 Since I’m an adventurous eater, I was open to trying some different things.

 We started with the zebra, alpaca, crocodile, and python carpaccio.
-They were all so delicious, well prepared, delicious, and not too visually obvious.
+They were all delicious, well prepared and not too visually obvious.
 That was, until we got to the dessert, which is where I drew the line!
 Chocolate covered scorpions, caramel mealworms, and a python absinthe… I tried everything, but after one bite/sip of each I just couldn’t continue…

 The service was fantastic, and the ambiance filled with unusual things from around the world.
 You definitely won’t feel like you’re in London here!
 It’s safe to say I will never forget this meal.